johnson37/johnson37.github.io/Opensource/Linux/Linux1.0/tcp.md

 ```

-**Now in server side, we receive SYNC, and then we need to response TCP_CLIENT SYNC+ACK packet, and server's state change to TCP_SYN_RECV**
+**Now in server side, we receive SYNC, and then we need to response TCP_CLIENT SYNC+ACK packet, and server state change to TCP_SYN_RECV**

 ```c
 int